-Dennis wrote a batch of songs at this point, including Still In My Heart and the haunting Somewhere Out in the Night.
-While in Cleveland, Julian Lennon actually stopped by with some musician friends one evening while Beau Coup was recording Somewhere Out in the Night and liked what he heard.
-With help from Henry LoConti, Sr. and the "Agora Record Label", Beau Coup put together an EP of 5 songs and released Still In My Heart as the first single.
-Thanks to 98.5 WGCL with General Manager Kim Colebrook and Program Directors, Bob Travis and Tom Jefferies, Still In My Heart became a top 10 record on the station and CBS, Scotti Brothers Records became interested in the band.
+Lewin got busy writing songs including “Still In My Heart” and the haunting “Somewhere Out in the Night.”
+With help from Henry LoConti, Sr. and the Agora Record Label, Beau Coup put together an EP of 5 songs and released “Still In My Heart” as the first single.
+Thanks to 98.5 WGCL General Manager Kim Colebrook and Program Directors, Bob Travis and Tom Jefferies, “Still In My Heart” became a top 10 record on the station.

 Beau Coup is one of the standout Cleveland rock bands of all time.
-Its Born & Raised (on Rock & Roll) is one of the most recognizable Cleveland songs of all time and considered by many to be the anthem for Cleveland Rock & Roll
+Its “Born & Raised (on Rock & Roll)” is one of the most recognizable Cleveland songs and is considered by many to be the anthem for Cleveland Rock & Roll.